Skip to content

 Germany’s new Supply Chain Due Diligence Act: What you need to know

-Companies must monitor their own operations and their direct suppliers worldwide, and take action if they find violations.
+Companies within the scope of the law must monitor their own operations and their direct suppliers worldwide, and take action if they find sustainability violations.

 Who does it apply to?